pajlads/DinkPlugin/README.md

 - [Combat Achievements](#combat-achievements): Send a webhook message upon completing a combat task (with customizable tier threshold)
 - [Achievement Diaries](#achievement-diary): Send a webhook message upon completing an achievement diary (with customizable difficulty threshold)
 - [Pet](#pet): Send a webhook message upon receiving a pet
+- [Speedrunning](#speedrunning): Send a webhook message upon completing a quest speedrun (with special configuration for personal best times)

 ## Other Setup